-Barometer reading at 6 a. m., 25.618 Inches; temperature at 6 a. m., 44; mixi-mum temperature, 66; minimum tempera-ture, 37; mean, temperature, 52, which is 3 degrees above normal.
-Total deficiency of the daily mean tem-perature since the first of the month 18 degrees.
+Barometer reading at 6 a. m., 25.618 inches; temperature at 6 a. m., 44; mixi-mum temperature, 68; minimum tempera-ture, 37; mean, temperature, 52, which is 3 degrees above normal.
+Total deficiency of the daily mean tem-perature since the first of the month 18 fearrees.

-perature since the first of the month 18 degrees.
-Accumulated excess of daily mean tem-perature since Jan.
+Accumulated excess of daily mean tem-Accumulated excess of daily mean tem-perature since Jan.
 1, 257 degrees.
-Total precipitation for the 24 hours end-ing at 6 a. m. none.
-Total precipitation since the first of the month, none, which is .39 inch below the normal.
-Accumulated deficiency in precipitation
+Total precipitation for the 24 hours end-ing at 6 a. m., none.
+Total precipitation since the first of the month, none, which is .39 inch below the normal. erson of Moab and Joseph H. Parry of Salt Lake City, members of the renonth, hone, which is .39 inch below the formal.
+Accumulated deficiency in precipitation lince Jan.

-Accumulated deficiency in precipitation since Jan.
 1, .65 inch.

 FORECASTS TILL 6 P. M. FRIDAY.
-Local forecast for Salt Lake City and Icinity: Fair tonight and Friday; moderate em-
+Lecal forecast for Salt Lake City and Fair tonight and Friday; moderate em.